The 4 Aspects

 Depth Subtypes (1-1, 2-2, 3-3, 4-4):

-– Switches quickly between all 3 sub-attitudes
+– Switches quickly between self and others perspectives

 – Goes in depth, explores all angles, finds more things to say from every vantage point